tomasmichael995/mergeGames/README.md

 # MergeGames

 ## What is it
-MergeGames is a small Java application which parses some game data and merges it with other game data, removing duplicate information.
+MergeGames is a small Java application which parses game data and merges it with other, without duplicating the information of course.

-The game information is provided through external JSON files.
+Data is provided through external JSON files.

 ## Forked
-This project was forked to practise on Object Oriented Design principles.
+Forked to practise Object Oriented Design principles.